Microsoft/go/eng/_util/cmd/sign/README.md

-# `sign` and the Microsoft Go signing infrastructure
+# `sign` and the Microsoft build of Go signing infrastructure

 Most of the logic for signing (extracting files, repackaging, creating checksums) is implemented by this `sign` command.